"But no one knows the date and hour when the end will be ...."

 (This is the Mark version of Matthew’s verse quoted at the head of this chapter.)

-"Be ready, because the Son of Man will return when you least expect him."And that’s that!
+"So be ready all the time.
+For I, the Messiah, will come when least expected."And that’s that!
 He could come at any time.

-Then in this chapter we discussed some important Signs which, independently of the End-Time Signs, also converge on the change of millennium.
+Then in this chapter we discussed some important Signs which, independently of the End-Time Signs, also converge on the millennium we are now in.
 These are Signs that herald the Coming of God's Kingdom on Earth.
 Now it would be a rash person who would state categorically - God must come, in the Person of Jesus, in such and such a year.
-But when God cares enough to signpost this new millennium so beautifully, wouldn't it be churlish of us to ignore all these carefully-placed Signs?
+But when God cares enough to signpost this present millennium so beautifully, wouldn't it be churlish of us to ignore all these carefully-placed Signs?

 He said He was coming "soon" - Revelation 22:20 (TLB, etc).
-A Return in the next few years would be a Return after only two Days on God's Scale of 1,000 years = 1 Day.
+A Return on or before 2033 would be a Return after only two Days on God's Scale of 1,000 years = 1 Day.
 Praise the Lord - this is soon!

 |The writer is at:|